alberto-bogoni/simple-rest-with-go/README.md

-# simple-rest-with-go
-Simple REST application with Go.
+# Simple REST application with Go

+Objective: Create a simple REST application using Go.

+Features:
+- CRUD operations on in-memory user data.